 JAMES MCCUBBIN has been a member of our Board since June 2009 and currently serves as a member of our Audit Committee.
 He is the Executive Vice President and Chief Financial Officer of WidePoint Corporation, a NYSE MKT listed corporation.
 He also serves on WidePoint's Board of Directors and is its Secretary and Treasurer.
 WidePoint is a leading provider of Identity Access Management and Multi-Factor Authentication solutions offering advanced information technology through its solutions to the government and commercial markets.
 Mr. McCubbin was promoted to Executive Vice President and Chief Financial Officer of WidePoint in May 2008.
 Prior to that time, from August 1998 till May 2008, Mr. McCubbin served as WidePoint's Vice President and Chief Financial Officer.
 Prior to that time, from December 1997 to August 1998, Mr. McCubbin served as WidePoint's Vice President, Controller, Assistant Secretary and Treasurer.
-Prior to the commencement of his employment with WidePoint in November 1997, Mr. McCubbin held various financial consulting, management, and/or staff positions with several companies in the financial and government sectors, including but not limited to, Memtec America Corporation, a continuous microfiltration water technology company, McBee Consulting, a healthcare consulting firm, Martin Marietta, presently known as Lockheed Martin, a multinational aerospace manufacturer and advanced technology company, and Ernst & Young, an international auditing and accounting firm, Mr. McCubbin previously served on the Board of Directors of Tianjin Pharmaceutical Company, resigning in June 2012.
+Prior to the commencement of his employment with WidePoint in November 1997, Mr. McCubbin held various financial consulting, management, and/or staff positions with several companies in the financial and government sectors, including but not limited to, Memtec America Corporation, a continuous microfiltration water technology company, McBee Consulting, a healthcare consulting firm, Martin Marietta, presently known as Lockheed Martin, a multinational aerospace manufacturer and advanced technology company, and Ernst & Young, an international auditing and accounting firm.
+Mr. McCubbin previously served on the Board of Directors of Tianjin Pharmaceutical Company, resigning in June 2012.
 Tianjin engages in the development, manufacture, marketing, and sale of traditional Chinese medicines and other pharmaceuticals in the People's Republic of China.
 Mr. McCubbin served as Tianjin's Chairman of its Audit Committee and served on its Nominating Committee and Compensation Committee.
-Mr. McCubbin was on the Board of Directors of Redmile Entertainment, a worldwide developer and publisher of interactive entertainment software, and served as its Audit Committee Chairman until his resignation on March 1, 2008.
-Mr. McCubbin provides financial consulting services to small cap companies and has either served on or assisted various Boards of Directors over the past ten years.
-Mr. McCubbin is a graduate of the University of Maryland with a Bachelor of Science Degree in Finance and a Master's Degree in International Management.
+Mr. McCubbin was on the Board of Directors of Redmile Entertainment, a worldwide developer and publisher of interactive entertainment

 Mr. McCubbin brings to our Board financial expertise and is qualified as an audit committee financial expert, as well as a wealth of experience as an officer and director of public companies.
-This experience, as well as his independence and his performance as a Board member, led the Board to conclude that he should be nominated to serve another term as a director.
+This experience, as well as his independence and his performance as a Board member and member of our Audit Committee, led the Board to conclude that he should be nominated to serve another term as a director.